fp

 FarmTogether's Vista Luna Organic Vineyard - Crowdfunding Property

-The climate, terrain, and soil quality, as well as the production style in which wine grapes are grown, has a major influence on how a wine will taste.
-Thus, there are several differences between Old World and New World wines:
+The climate, terrain, soil quality, and production style in which wine grapes are grown significantly influence the final taste of the wine.
+As a result, there are several key differences between Old World and New World wines:

 Production